 Tegmark insists, “Unless the future AI is 100% failsafe and unhackable, you can’t feel safe.”
 It is like going to bed with demons in your head.

-Get Business Book Suggestions, Book Reviews and Pearls of Wisdom in your inbox every fortnight.
+Get reading recommendations and other interesting stuff in your inbox every fortnight.

 On a technical level, the author classifies three unresolved questions that the AI community must find answers to.
 How to:

 - Ensure it adopts them?

 - Make AI retain our goals?